 “Carole’s determination to promote research on Bali Aga culture led to her bequest to the University in her will,” said Professor Vickers.
 “Her legacy will continue at the University of Sydney.”

-The Carole Muller Awards are offered annually to eligible prospective domestic and international PhD students of the University of Sydney.
+The Carole Muller Awards are offered annually to eligible domestic and international PhD students of the University of Sydney.